SeaseLtd/ltr-tools/ltr-tools/README.md

 # Learning To Rank Tools Project

 ## Description
-This project is containing both the ltr-tools cli and the solr configuration to provide backend search functionalities.
-The main scope of this project will be to provide usable tools to help with Learning To Rank integrations and developments.

 The ltr-tools is a command line interface to run a set of utility tasks to visualize, debug and understand better Learning To Rank models and training sets.
 The ltr-tools project is meant to work with a Solr backend, related configuration are in the configuration project ( and they are used in the tests).